 From the San Joaquin River Restoration Program:

-For more information about the San Joaquin River Restoration Program, please visit www.restoresjr.net or contact Josh Newcom, Public Affairs Specialist at (916) 978-5508 or snewcom@usbr,gov.
+For additional information about the San Joaquin River Restoration Program, please visit http://www.restoresjr.net or contact Josh Newcom, Public Affairs Specialist, at 916-978-5508 or email@example.com.